 The Big Picture - Arts Advisory Commission

-The Arts Advisory Commission (AAC) is a volunteer committee of Council whose mandate is to recommend activities for the stabilization and strengthening of the arts community.
-AAC informs Council of issues and achievements in the Hamilton arts community, acts as a point of contact for members of the arts community, as well they monitor and assist with the implementation of the Arts Awards Program and the Public Art Program.
+The Hamilton Arts Advisory Commission (AAC) is a volunteer committee of Hamilton City Council whose mandate is to recommend activities for the stabilization and strengthening of the arts community.
+AAC informs Council of issues and achievements in the Hamilton arts community, acts as a point of contact for members of the arts community, and monitors and assists with the implementation of the Arts Awards Program, and the Public Art Program.

 The Big Picture 2022 – Arts Recovery Survey